Engineering Fast and Space-Efficient Recompression from SLP-Compressed Text: Introduction

-The common feature of all of the above algorithms is that they construct the index in a single step, i.e., the algorithm takes the text $\Text \in \Sigma^{\Textlen}$ as input and, in $\bigO(\Textlen)$ time, directly outputs the index.
-Moreover, in the worst case, the above methods require $\Theta(\Textlen)$ extra disk or RAM space, even for compressible strings.
+A common feature of all the above algorithms is that they construct the index in a single step; that is, the algorithm takes the text $\Text \in \Sigma^{\Textlen}$ as input and, in $\bigO(\Textlen)$ time, directly outputs the index.
+However, in the worst case, these methods use $\Theta(\Textlen)$ extra disk or RAM space, even for compressible strings.

 Recently, an alternative method for constructing powerful text indexes was proposed in~\cite{resolution,collapsing}.
 In this method, the index is constructed by first applying a lightweight but fast compression that shrinks the input text close to the size of its LZ77-compressed representation (e.g.,~\cite{relz}).
 This step takes $\bigO(\Textlen)$ time and shrinks the input text $\Text$ down from $n$ characters to, say, $C(\Text)$ bytes, where $C(\Text) \ll \Textlen$.
 Following this step is a sequence of algorithms operating on the compressed representation of $\Text$, all taking time $\bigO(C(\Text) \log^{\bigO(1)} \Textlen)$, i.e., roughly proportional to the size of the data in compressed form.
-This new approach to index construction is still in its early stages of adoption because each of the steps running in compressed time is usually a complex algorithm that relies on not-yet-implemented data structures.
+This new approach to index construction is still in its early stages of adoption in practice, as each of the steps running in compressed time is usually a complex algorithm that relies on not-yet-implemented data structures.

 Recently, however, the potential of compressed computation has started to materialize, and one of the first algorithms running in compressed time was implemented in~\cite{KempaL21}.
-More specifically,~\cite{KempaL21} implemented an algorithm that takes the LZ77-like-compressed representation of size $C(\Text)$ of the input text $\Text$ as input and outputs a grammar-compressed representation of $\Text$.
-Indeed, in~\cite{KempaL21}, it was shown that this conversion represents only a tiny fraction of the time needed for the initial LZ77 approximation, confirming the potential of compressed computation.
+More specifically,~\cite{KempaL21} implemented an algorithm that takes the LZ77-like compressed representation of size $C(\Text)$ of the input text $\Text$ as input and, in $\bigO(C(\Text) \log^{\bigO(1)} n)$ time, outputs a grammar-compressed representation of $\Text$ (a variant of the so-called \emph{AVL grammar}~\cite{Rytter03}).
+Indeed,~\cite{KempaL21} showed that this conversion represents only a tiny fraction of the time needed for the initial LZ77 approximation, confirming the potential of compressed computation.